JDallimore99/DevSecOps/Exam/Improvements.md

     check_mode: on
 ```

-< Remember, the infrastructure should be indempotent.
+> Remember, the infrastructure should be indempotent.
 If the code is run once, there should be changes.
-If the same code is ran a second time, then it should not make any further changes
+If the same code is ran a second time, then it should not make any further changes.
+The Ansible Playbook can be run numerous times but only does it make a change the first time due to this being the only time
 ## Challenge 3
 - Create a job called secrets-scanning under the build stage to run a tool named detect-secrets
 using docker (example: hysnsec/detect-secrets)